RasaHQ/rasa-demo/data/nlu/nlu.md

 - how do i migrate from [dialogflow](current_api)

 ## intent:technical_question
+- how to restart the rasa server
+- i don't want to run rasa, i want to restart it
+- action_restart in rasa
+- i want to know restart action
+- how can i restart conversation on chatbot
+- how to restart story if am drooping in between
+- how to restart rasa
+- how to restart the rasa
+- how to restart rasax
+- docker is restarting
+- restart server
+- I am not able to restart action in some action
+- how to restart rasa?
+- how do you restart a story?
 - Create ecommerce bot
 - How can I visualise conversation flow?
 - How many languages does Spacy support?